scottkleinman/zcoder/README.md

 # Zcoder

 # Summary
-ZCoder encodes Unicode .txt files as "Z-Code" and convertes them back by means of two Python functions.
+Zcoder encodes Unicode `.txt` files as "z-Code" and converts them back to Unicode.

 Z-Code is a made up name for a purely alphabetic equivalent to Python's four-digit Unicode escape sequences.
 All numbers are converted to their spellings wrapped in the letter "z" (e.g. "1" becomes "zonez", "2" becomes "ztwoz", etc.).
-The initial "\u" becomes "qq".
+The exceptions are "0", which becomes "zqeroz" and initial "\u", which becomes "qq".

-The rationale for z-code is that I was unable to process Chinese characters using the [http://mallet.cs.umass.edu](MALLET) topic modelling tool.
+The rationale for z-code is that I was unable to process Classical Chinese characters using the [http://mallet.cs.umass.edu](MALLET) topic modelling tool.
 By converting my texts to z-code, running them through MALLET, and then converting MALLET's output back to Unicode, I was able to achieve my desired results.
 Zcoder may be useful for piping text files into other tools where Unicode may create a processing challenge.